Session Chair Profile

 Session Synopsis: Cancer immunotherapy, and in particular PD-(L)1 blockade, have made a significant impact on the treatment of cancer patients in recent years.
 However, despite the remarkable clinical efficacy of these agents in a number of malignancies, it has become clear that they are not sufficiently active for many patients.
 Initial evidence, for example with combined inhibition of PD-1 and CTLA-4 in melanoma and non-small cell lung cancer (NSCLC), has highlighted the potential to further enhance the clinical benefits of monotherapies by combining agents with synergistic mechanisms of action.
 There are multiple potential rational combinations using an immunotherapy backbone, including existing treatments such as radiotherapy, chemotherapy or molecularly targeted agents, as well as other immunotherapies.
 Rational trial designs based on a clear understanding of tumor biology and drug pharmacology remain critical.

-PMWC is the most comprehensive precision medicine conference.
-To receive the lastest news and updates from the field, subscribe to the newsletter here.
+To receive the most comprehensive news and updates from the field of precision medicine, subscribe to the newsletter here.